 This recipe has been treasured and passed down in our family for years.
 It came from my Aunt Clara, whose cooking was a blend of her country and rural French roots.
 I can always depend on everyone being home to eat-and on time-whenever I make this for dessert.

 Grease the bottom of 1-1/2-qt. baking dish; add souffle batter.
 Place dish in a larger pan.
 Fill large pan with hot water to a depth of 1 in.
-Bake at 325° for 1 hour or until a knife inserted near the center comes out clean.
+Bake at 325° for 1 hour or until a knife inserted in the center comes out clean.

-- For topping, beat the cream in a chilled small bowl until it begins to thicken.
+For topping, beat the cream in a chilled small bowl until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until soft peaks form.
 Serve souffle warm with a dollop of sauce.
 Sprinkle with cocoa or cinnamon if desired.
-Yield: 6 servings.